 The path to receiving Social Security disability benefits is long and complex.
-I tell all my clients that I wish they didn’t need legal representation, but I would never advise anyone fight for their benefits without an attorney.
+I tell all my clients that I wish they didn’t need legal representation, but I would never advise anyone fight for their benefits without disability lawyer.
 Having a Social Security attorney is even more effective.

 Social Security statistically denies 80% of applications for benefits at the initial level and 90% at the reconsideration level.
 At the hearing level, Charleston Administrative Law Judges do not grant awards approximately 60% of the time.
 At the Appeals Council level, 80% are denied but roughly 50% receive benefits or remands at the U.S. District Court level.